fsharp/fslang-design/RFCs/FS-1110-index-syntax.md

 # Detailed Design

-The expression form
+When processing the expression form

 ```fsharp
 expr1[expr2]
 ```

-is now parsed as a high-precedence application if `expr1` and `[` are adjacent.
-This is already the case for `ident[expr]`, and is additionally the case for any expression immediately applied to an adjacent list argument.

-When checked:
+where `expr1` and `[` are adjacent, first `expr1` is checked as usual.
+Then:

 1. If `expr1` is of function type, a warning is emitted recommending the addition of a space.

 2. If `expr1` is not of function type, `expr2` is interpreted as indexing or slicing notation and the indexing/slicing is resolved in the usual way

+In parsing and the untyped syntax tree, the grammar of slicing is merged with the grammar of expressions.

 ### Special consideration for argument expressions